-We figured it was time to update our very popular podcast roundup from last winter and add some new favorites.
+We are updating our very popular podcast roundup from last winter yet again and adding some new favorites from the community.
 There’s been a lot of great new releases and some older gems we’ve discovered recently.
+We’ve organized into categories so whether you are looking for a good laugh, some true crime or parenting advice– we’ve got a little bit of everything for every taste.
 Read on for more…

 I think it’s safe to say we are all on the same page when it comes to our obsession with podcasts.
 Kelley and I are both huge podcast fans and we rounded up our top picks if you’re looking for a new binge-worthy listen.
 Perfect for car rides, commutes, cleaning the house or whenever else you’re in the mood for a podcast.
 I also asked for your favorites and picked the top recommendations to share down below.
 Whether you’re looking for a laugh, true crime, some history or a little inspiration we’ve got you covered with the best podcasts to binge right now.
 Have a podcast you love that’s not on the list?
 Let us know in the comments!